dphiggs01/ASK_Amy_Example_Skills/alexa_02_coffee_facts_skill/README.md

 **"Congratulations you have deployed a new skill!"**

-Note: If you want to check the lambda logs you can use the below
+Note: If you want to check the lambda logs you can use the below command
 ~~~
-$ ask-amy-cli logs --log-group-name /aws/lambda/alexa_fun_fact_skill
+$ ask-amy-cli logs --log-group-name /aws/lambda/alexa_coffee_facts_skill
 ~~~

+### Distribution & Certification
+Distributions and Certifications are two additional steps required to make a skill production ready (Available on the Skills Market Place).
+You can find additional help on these steps __[here](../distribution_certification.md)__.

 ###### Credit
 Many of the example skills were first published as Java or Node.js code